Forest Park Forever Leadership

 Prior to this role, O'Gorman was an executive with a national fundraising consultant firm.
 He served as counsel to civic, cultural, educational, healthcare and religious organizations throughout the Midwest and East Coast, managing transformational campaigns that raised more than $600 million for the firm’s clients.

 O’Gorman is a member of the St. Louis Chapter of the Association for Fundraising Professionals and has served on its Programming board.

-Tamara Sheffield leads the organization’s Finance and Operations functions.
+Tamara Sheffield leads the organization’s Finance and Administrative Services functions.
 Prior to joining Forest Park Forever in April 2011, she had both financial and operational leadership roles spanning various sectors including biotechnology, retail and financial services.
 In this capacity, she has managed complex projects and organizational growth for multi-billion-dollar public and private international companies.

 Sheffield is a native of St. Louis, but has traveled throughout her career.
 She received her BS from Saint Louis University.
 She is a certified public accountant and a member of the American Institute of Certified Public Accountants (AICPA) and the Society of Human Resource Management (SHRM).
 Sheffield has served on several nonprofit Boards for arts and social organizations.
 In 2015, she was named a CFO of the Year by the St. Louis Business Journal, a ‘Challenger’ in the 2015 class of the Greater Missouri Leadership Challenge and the Non-Profit Executive of the Year by the St. Louis American Foundation.